December 3, 2021

 4. Easy to Finish

-Oakwood carvings can be finished by applying beeswax, linseed oil, or Danish oil.
+Oakwood carvings can be finished by applying beeswax, linseed, or Danish oil.
 That gives extra protection to your carvings.
 The porous structure of oak wood makes the finishing oil penetrate more and dry quicker than most other woods.

 Is oakwood good for carving